 Whenever employers seek a release of federal age discrimination claims, they must comply with the Older Workers Benefit Protection Act.

 It is important to note that the Older Workers Benefit Protection Act's requirements apply only to the release of age discrimination claims under the Age Discrimination in Employment Act (ADEA).
 The release of all other claims, such as state law claims, are not affected by compliance with the OWBPA.
 OWBPA allows for several different release situations.
 They are:

 - An involuntarily released employee who hasn't charged the employer through the EEOC or sued the company.

 - Employees who were terminated as a group and have yet to file a lawsuit or age discrimination claim.

 - Terminations that are disputed with an EEOC claim or lawsuit.

 - Employees who volunteered to end their employment due to some type of incentive.

 If you believe that an employer has violated your rights under the Older Workers Benefit Protection Act, you can file a complaint with the EEOC just as you would against any other workplace discrimination.
 If the EEOC does not resolve your complaint to your satisfaction, you may decide to pursue your complaint through a lawsuit.

-The ability to understand the rights under the EEOC allows older employees to understand their rights under OWBPA in the event of a layoff.
-Answers about older workers rights are only a click away.
-Post your legal needs on UpCounsel's marketplace.
+If you need help understanding the OWBPA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.